Danny Bhoy: Career

 Bhoy began stand up in 1998 after going to see his first comedy show at the Edinburgh Festival.
-A year later, he won The Daily Telegraph Open Mic Award, Britain's biggest competition for comedy newcomers.
+A year later, he won The Daily Telegraph Open Mic Award, one of Britain's biggest competitions for comedy newcomers.
 In 2001, Danny took his first full-length solo show to the Edinburgh Festival, where, within a week, he had sold out his entire three-week run, and added extra shows to cope with the demand for tickets.
 By the spring of 2003, Danny's comedy started to take a different direction.
 That year he also entered the Australian comedy market, with his first solo show at the invitation-only Melbourne Comedy Festival.
 This led to various Australian TV appearances on Rove Live, The Glass House, and the Melbourne International Comedy Festival Gala.
 In November of that year, Danny was invited to perform on the Royal Variety Show.

 In 2005, Danny was invited to take part in the Montreal Just for Laughs Comedy Festival, where the Montreal Gazette described him as "the stand out hit of the festival".
 In November, Danny was invited to take part in the inaugural Las Vegas Comedy Festival.
 Bhoy toured Australia in 2007, ending his tour at the Sydney Opera House, and 2009 with the last show at His Majesty's Theatre, Perth.
 Bhoy appeared on the Late Show with David Letterman, broadcast on 5 March 2010, and the Comedy Network's "Saturday Night Stand-up", which was broadcast on 17 April 2010.
 He appeared on Comedy Central with his new routine, "Subject to Change: Danny Bhoy", which was broadcast on 22 May 2010, and appeared on Live at the Apollo, broadcast in December 2010.

 In early 2011, Danny began touring Australia with his show Messenger (Please Do Not Shoot), selling out his shows at the Sydney Comedy Festival.
 He also sold out all his performances at the Melbourne Comedy Festival, and had to add two additional shows at a different venue due to popular demand, both of which also sold out.
 Bhoy's 2012 show, Dear Epson, was loosely centred upon a series of letters to well-known companies.
 He toured the show following a run at the Edinburgh Fringe.